googleapis/google-cloud-node/packages/google-cloud-translate/samples/README.md

 ```
 Commands:
-  detect <input..>                                 Detects the language of one or more strings.
+  detect <text..>                                 Detects the language of one or more strings.
   list [target]                                   Lists available translation languages.
-To return language names in a
+To language names in a language
-                                                   language other than English, specify a target language.
+                                                  other than English, specify a target language.
-  translate <toLang> <input..>                     Translates one or more strings into the target language.
+  translate <toLang> <text..>                     Translates one or more strings into the target language.
-  translate-with-model <toLang> <model> <input..>  Translates one or more strings into the target language using the
+  translate-with-model <toLang> <model> <text..>  Translates one or more strings into the target language using the
                                                   specified model.

 Options:
   --help  Show help                                                                                            [boolean]